|FALSE: Using cell phones while they are being recharged poses a general and serious danger of electrocution.|

 Never, ever answer a cell phone while it is being RECHARGED!!

 The news articles contained no information about the type of cell phone or what caused it to electrocute its owner.
-However, given that no other accounts of similar
+However, given the lack of other accounts of similar

 Manufacturing standards vary from country to country, so it should not be assumed all cell phones are built to the same specifications no matter where they come from, or that the quality of workmanship is consistent across the board.
 In lands where regulations regarding how safe electronics must be before they are allowed on the market are more lax than they are in the U.S., or where enforcement of those laws is haphazard, defective units that could prove dangerous to their users are far more likely to get into the hands of consumers.
 The flip side of this principle is that just because a cell phone manufactured half a world away may have killed its owner doesn't mean your unit harbors any potential to do the same to you.